NahidAhmed47/react-popupkit/README.md

 ## Quick Demo

-To start using react popupkit you just need to import the component from the react-popupkit package.
+Step 01: To start using `react-popupkit`, you just need to import the component from the `react-popupkit` package.

 ```jsx
 import Popup from 'react-popupkit'
 ```

-Call the component where you want to use and make popup button:
+Step 02: Call the component where you want to use and make popup button:

 ```jsx
 export const App = () => {